jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (8) If the penalty date for a penalty would, in the absence of this subsection, be a date in a month that does not exist in the month, the penalty date is the date of the last day in the month.

 ### 141F Commissioner to determine portions in which shortfall penalty payable by taxpayer and officers of taxpayer
-(1) If— one shortfall penalty, calculated in accordance with this Part, may be imposed in respect of each tax position taken by the taxpayer.
+(1) If—one shortfall penalty, calculated in accordance with this Part, may be imposed in respect of each tax position taken by the taxpayer.
   (a) a taxpayer is required to make or account for a deduction or withholding of tax under a tax law; and (b) an officer of the taxpayer fails to make a deduction or withholding of tax under a tax law or applies or permits to be applied the amount of the deduction or withholding of tax other than in payment to the Commissioner,—
 (2) If the Commissioner determines that a shortfall penalty is required to be imposed, the Commissioner may determine the portion that each of the taxpayer and the officers is to be liable for that penalty having regard to—